 Where to from here?

-- Talk to your doctor, general practitioner, or pediatrician.
+- Talk to your family doctor.
 They may be able to diagnose and treat ADHD.
-You and your child may be referred to a specialist, such as a psychiatrist (your doctor can help with this referral process).
+You and your child may be referred to a specialist for an ADHD assessment, such as a pediatrician, psychiatrist, or psychologist.
+For more about how your family doctor can help and where you may be referred, click here.